-The top of your hair may not be curly for various reasons such as genetics, hair type, product build-up, long and heavy hair, multiple layers, heavy or incorrect products, overwashing, heat damage, chemical damage, and prolonged use of accessories.
+The top of your hair may not curl for several reasons, including genetics, curl type, product build-up, long and heavy hair, too many or uneven layers, incorrect products, overwashing, heat or chemical damage, and even prolonged use of certain accessories.

 Check out these nine reasons your hair may be struggling to stay curly at the top and some suggestions to improve and overcome them: